I focus on turning obstacles into opportunities, making memorable experiences, and maximizing repeatable content.

 Concept & Iteration

-Being accountable for self-teaching, sharing best practices, and lending a hand is not only how I ship great content, but how we all can succeed.
+Accountability for self-teaching, sharing best practices, and lending a hand is not only how I ship great content, but the best way I can support my team.

 Review & Ship

-"Fun, functionality, and then polish" is my priority before reviews, and it is my criteria during reviews.
+"Fun, functionality, and then polish" is my priority.

-Incorporating lessons learned during the review process immediately changes my brainstorming, planning, and iteration workflow afterward.
+Incorporating lessons learned during the review process immediately changes my workflow loop and productivity.